BOM303Lab/BOM303Lab/README.md

-# Welcome to Our GitHub Organization:smiley:
+# Welcome to Our GitHub Organization  :smiley:

 ## Organization Overview